 For more of what’s hot and what’s not download your full copy of the report here – The Things We Do In Our Living Rooms Report

 John Lewis & Partners Business: Services and trade discounts for interior designers

-In the meantime I’m pleased to announce that Suzanne Knight, Sales Manger for Property at John Lewis & Partners Business will be joining me live on my Instagram @fiona.mostyn on 5th August at 12pm to discuss the report in more detail and offer even more insight into the way we use our homes.
+On 5th August I was joined by Suzanne Knight, Sales Manger for Property at John Lewis & Partners Business live on my Instagram @fiona.mostyn Click through to my Instagram account and my IGTV channel to view the conversation.
+We were able to discuss the report in more detail and offer even more insight into the way we use our homes.
 Additionally since lockdown we’ve seen unprecedented changes in the way we live.
-We’ll discuss how these changes affect our lifestyles.
-How can we now use consumer insight to help design for more flexible living with a focus on balance and wellbeing.
+We also discussed how these changes affect our lifestyles.
+As well as how can we now use consumer insight to help design for more flexible living with a focus on balance and wellbeing.